 We also launched new business across both food to go and other convenience categories, encompassing hot food to go, sushi, salads, plant-based meals, dine-athome meal kits and cooking sauce, both broadening our relationships with existing customers and onboarding a number of new customers.
-We have also enhanced our presence across the coffee, travel and new convenience channels manage our labour force and network to optimise our output in the context of constraints on labour supply; however, over the long-term, we will continue our diversification across fast-growing categories, channels and customers.
+We have also enhanced our presence across the coffee, travel and new convenience channels.